luke-o-brien/Project-2/README.md

 - Include wireframes** - that you designed before building the app.
 - Have semantically clean HTML - you make sure you write HTML that makes structural sense rather than thinking about how it might look, which is the job of CSS.

+### Code Installation:
+1. Clone or download the repo
+2. Install dependencies in terminal with command: npm i Start server with terminal command: npm start

 ### Planning,whiteboarding and Working Methods